aidatorajiro/journal/thejournal-documentation/src/rationale.md

-# Motive & Rationale: Why use Bevy?
+# Rationale: Why use Bevy?